-This 2-day course covers the basic skills and concepts students need to use Microsoft Access productively and efficiently.
+This 2-day course is a Level 1 training that covers the basic skills and concepts students need to use Microsoft Access productively and efficiently.
 Data is everywhere.
 Most job roles today involve some form of data management.
 Virtually everyone is affected in some way by the need to manage data.
 A relational database application such as Microsoft Access can help you and your organization with this task.
 The Access - Level 1 Class focuses on the design and construction of an Access database —viewing, navigating, searching, and entering data in a database, as well as basic relational database design and creating simple tables, queries, forms, and reports.
 This course is the first part of a three-course series that covers the skills needed to perform database design and development in Access.
-For comprehensive certification training, students should complete the Level 1, 2 and 3 courses for Access.
+For comprehensive MS Access certification training, students should complete the Level 1, 2 and 3 courses for Access.

 In this course, you will create and manage an Access database.

 Versions That Can Attend: Desktop Version of Office 2021, 365, 2019, 2016 (Microsoft Windows PC or Macintosh)

 Course Taught With: Desktop Version of Office version 365/2019 (Microsoft Windows PC) Software and Courseware

 This course is designed for students looking to establish a foundational understanding of Microsoft Access for Office 365/2019, including the skills necessary to create a new database, construct data tables, design forms and reports, and create queries.

 To ensure your success in this course, you should have end-user skills with any current version of Windows, including being able to start programs, switch between programs, locate saved files, close programs, and use a browser to access websites.
 You can obtain this level of skills and knowledge by taking the Windows for End Users Course.